raphaellepuschitz/SVG-World-Map/README.md

 ### Done

+* 0.1.7
+  * Moved JS, CSS and images for demos to subfolders
+  * Fixed play/pause bug in time controls
 * 0.1.6
   * Moved map initialization to library
   * Added small SVG map for mobile devices and to options